Citizenship Through Court in Rome

-2. When the Consulate takes more than two years to process your application (from the day you filed your paperwork): this is also a standard condition governed by law.
+2. When the Consulate takes more than two years to process your application (from the day you filed your paperwork): this is also a standard condition governed by statutory law.

-5. When your bloodline citizenship is from an Italian woman to her child born before January 1, 1948 (the so-called ‘1948 case’ or more appropiately the ‘1948 rule’): this condition is set by Italian Judicial Precedents.
+5. When your bloodline citizenship is from an Italian woman to her child born before January 1, 1948 (the so-called ‘1948 case’ or more appropiately the ‘1948 rule’): this condition is set by Judicial Precedents.
 To read more about the 1948 Rule click here.

-6. When an Italian woman lost her citizenship because of her marriage to a foreigner (in the US this happened before the Cable Act of September 1922): this condition is set by Italian Judicial Precedents.
+6. When an Italian woman lost her citizenship because of her marriage to a foreigner (in the US this happened before the Cable Act of September 1922): this condition is set by Judicial Precedents.

 If you want to know the steps of a judicial proceeding to claim dual citizenship in the Court of Rome, click here.